hamrazsheikhi/hamrazsheikhi/README.md

 A dedicated software professional based in Tehran, specializing in software testing, systems support, and providing technical leadership.
 With years of experience in ensuring software quality and efficiency, I'm passionate about leveraging technology to solve complex problems and enhance user experiences.

-##👀 I’m interested in
+## 👀 I’m interested in
--Exploring advanced concepts in object-oriented programming to enhance software design and architecture.
+- Exploring advanced concepts in object-oriented programming to enhance software design and architecture.
--Delving into database management and optimization techniques to ensure efficient data handling in applications.
+- Delving into database management and optimization techniques to ensure efficient data handling in applications.
--Embracing software development processes and tools to streamline project workflows and collaboration.
+- Embracing software development processes and tools to streamline project workflows and collaboration.

-##🌱 I’m currently learning
+## 🌱 I’m currently learning
--Parallel computing principles to leverage the power of modern hardware for faster and more scalable applications.
+- Parallel computing principles to leverage the power of modern hardware for faster and more scalable applications.
--Algorithms and data structures to improve problem-solving skills and optimize software performance.
+- Algorithms and data structures to improve problem-solving skills and optimize software performance.
--Research methodologies to contribute to academic exploration and advancements in computer science.
+- Research methodologies to contribute to academic exploration and advancements in computer science.

-##💞️ I’m looking to collaborate on
+## 💞️ I’m looking to collaborate on
--Projects focused on frontend development and UI/UX design to create visually appealing and user-friendly interfaces.
+- Projects that demonstrate proficiency in object-oriented programming and showcase innovative solutions to software quality improvement and user experience enhancement.
--Initiatives involving software quality improvement and user experience enhancement through innovative solutions.
+- Initiatives involving the integration of frontend frameworks and tools to build cutting-edge web applications, while applying principles of parallel computing, computer networks, and databases.
--Opportunities to work with frontend frameworks and tools to build cutting-edge web applications.
+- Contributing to an open-source project focused on helping new programmers learn coding in a more proficient way, leveraging algorithms, data structures, and best practices in software development processes and tools.

 ## 📫 How to reach me
 - Email: hamrazsheikhi23@gmail.com